-Medals will be awarded to the top three finishers in each sprint and relay race.
-Drape medals will be presented to the top five finishers in each flight of the field events and distance runs.
+Medals will be awarded to the top finisher in each sprint and relay race.
+Medals will be presented to the top three finishers in each flight of the field events and distance runs.
 These races will be seeded straight by time.
-The fastest eight will be grouped followed by the next fastest eight etc. The distance runs and field events will be divided into two/three or four flights/heats
+The fastest eight will be grouped followed by the next fastest eight etc. The distance runs and field events will be divided into two, three or four flights/heats based on entires.

 An outstanding track and an outstanding field male and female athlete will receive an award as the Most Outstanding Performer of the meet.
 Performances can be made at any of the three sessions.
 Outstanding Performances are considered from only one event result.